Jubb'adin

-According to the Syria Central Bureau of Statistics, Jubb'adin had a population of 3,778 in the 2004 census.
-However, that number has likely decreased during the Syrian Civil War as a result of combat casualties and emigration.
-The village's inhabitants are predominantly Sunni Muslims.

 The village is among the three last remaining villages where Western Neo-Aramaic is still spoken.
 Most of the younger people in the village are bilingual and speak both Western Neo-Aramaic and Syrian Arabic fluently.
-Jubb'adin is the main source of modern poetry written in the Western Neo-Aramaic language thanks to its many poets.
-The environment is colder than most other Syrian cities and villages due to its altitude.
+Jubb'adin is the main source of modern poetry written in the Western Neo-Aramaic language, thanks to its many poets.
+The environment is colder than in most other Syrian cities and villages due to its altitude.

-The main mosque in the village is called Jemҁa rāb or 'the large mosque' in Aramaic.
+The main mosque in the village is called Jemʿa rāb "the Large Mosque" in Western Neo-Aramaic.